syncfusion-content/xamarin-docs/Xamarin/SfGradientView/Getting-started.md

 ## Creating SfGradientView control

 The `SfGradientView` control is configured entirely in C# code or in XAML markup.
 The `SfGradientView` supports linear gradient and radial gradient.
-Each gradient is a collection of gradient stops which used for various color transition with different offset values.
+Each gradient is a collection of gradient stops which used to set colors with different offsets.
 The following steps explain how to create a `SfGradientView` and configure its elements.

 ### Adding namespace for referred assemblies